Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Conclusion

-The Sendai Framework is the leading international framework for reducing disaster risk and strengthening the resilience of societies, economies, and ecosystems.
+The Sendai Framework is the leading international framework for reducing disaster risk and strengthening the resilience of societies, economies and ecosystems.
+Spain, together with the European Union, integrates it into climate adaptation strategies, critical infrastructure planning and civil protection policies.

 Companies that trust us